NellyMag/Accenture---Navigating-Numbers-/README.md

 **Actionable Insights**:
 Focus content strategy on categories like Animals and Science, as they have the highest popularity.
-Consider further engagement strategies for other categories like Technology and Healthy Eating.
+Consider further engagement strategies for other categories like Technology and Healthy Eating.<br/>

-+ Example: post 30 second videos about healthy eating or technology related topics.
++ Example: post 30 second videos about healthy eating or technology related topics.<br/>

 Conduct another content analysis at a later phase to check on the success of this plan.